 Once you’ve decided to go for an opportunity, VT Docs can rapidly analyze the full content of the RFP.
 It generates a compliance matrix––one of the most time-consuming parts of any RFP response process.
 VT Docs can shred a proposal and generate a compliance matrix in a matter of minutes.
 This close, accurate analysis of the document can make it easier to generate your responsibility matrix.
 You can then send relevant sections of an RFP to the right people responsible (pricing, subcontractors), saving everyone time.

 Do a faster, more efficient copy edit of your RFP response with VT Docs.
 It lets you pinpoint long sentences, passive voice, undefined acronyms, or other readability issues.
-Any reluctance or pushback from review teams about their writing style can also be easier to manage with an impartial tool like VT Docs.
+Any reluctance or pushback from review teams about their writing style can also be easier to manage.
+This is due to impartial and objective feedback from solutions like VT Docs.
 It highlights areas of poor readability and makes suggestions on how to improve.
 A clearly written response helps clients understand your proposal on the first read and makes you look more professional.

 Responding to a proposal request can be challenging.
-But with the right RFP proposal automation software, like VT Docs, and a structured, organized approach from the beginning, your business can streamline your RFP response process and significantly improve your win rate.
+But with proposal automation software, like VT Docs, and a structured approach, you can streamline your RFP response process and improve your win rate.